susam/pcface/README.md

 ### JavaScript API

-Here is a minimal HTML example that shows how PC Face and a font map can be loaded in a web page and used:
+Here is a minimal HTML example that shows how PC Face and a font map can be loaded from a CDN into a web page and used:

 ```html
 <!DOCTYPE html>